dbasilio/renovate-bug-repro/README.md

     - Make sure to take your encrypted password and submit it to https://app.renovatebot.com/encrypt
 5. Enter your user's `username:password` into the [yarnrc.yml](./yarnrc.yml) in `npmAuthIdent`.
 Base64 encode the whole string.
 6. Replace the package reference in src/index.js with any function from your private repository

+### Running Locally
-7. Run `yarn test` and if the import works successfully, you should see a console log.
-If it fails to import it will throw an error
+Run `yarn test` and if the import works successfully, you should see a console log.
+If it fails to import it will throw an error.

-8. If you are going to run this through renovate, remove the `npmRegistries` from [yarnrc.yml](./yarnrc.yml) as this would appear in a global `yarnrc.yml` in the users home directory.
+To better match our local dev experience, move the `npmRegistries` from [yarnrc.yml](./yarnrc.yml) to a `yarnrc.yml` file in your home directory.

+### Running Via Renovate
+Remove the `npmRegistries` from [yarnrc.yml](./yarnrc.yml).
 The host rules in `renovate.json` should be able to replace this functionality.